 Pediatric dentists are trained to treat children and help maintain their oral health.
-From the age of one year, around which time a baby’s teeth will begin to appear, parents should schedule yearly or biennial dental checkups, which can be just as important as general doctor appointments.
+From the age of one year, around which time a baby’s teeth will begin to appear, parents should schedule yearly or biennial dental checkups, which can be just as necessary as general doctor appointments.

 What is a Pediatric Dentist?